jakemadison/FeedEater/readme.md

 ![Alt text](/feedeater/display/static/img/screen1.png "Screenshot")

-- A Flask + AJAX rss reader thing.
+- A Flask + AJAX + bootstrap rss reader thing.
 - feed detection courtesy of <a href='http://www.aaronsw.com/2002/feedfinder/'>feedfinder</a>
 - network & db concurrency using concurrent.futures
 - And big tips o the hat to the <a href='http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world'>Flask mega tutorial</a>